eliucid8/webots-final-project/controllers/README.md

 Authors: Bill Athanassiou, Eric Liu

 ## TODO:
+- [ ] Modify length of distance sensors (check writeup for lab 1 or 2 to find the distance we should modify to, maybe 0.6)
 - [ ] Research Braitenburg constants (use all 16 distance sensors)
 - [ ] Divide responsibilities
 - [ ] Implement bug2 algorithm